cyrille-visser/FastHack-SQL/Student/Challenge01.md

 AdventureWorks has provided the following requirements and guidelines:

-1. Must take advantage of PaaS services for easier administration.
 1. Database must be able to scale rapidly and easily for seasonal demand.
 1. Requires database backups to be maintained for 1 year, with weekly granularity.
 1. Database can be migrated offline during one of the nightly maintenance windows.